Disclaimer :: This post contains affiliate links. Fort Worth Moms may receive a commission if you make a purchase using these links.

 - Create your own bowling alley in the driveway (or backyard!) using empty cans and a heavy ball.

-- Wash the windows — okay, this may only work with toddlers but my son loves using a squirt bottle and helping me clean.
+- Wash the windows — okay, maybe only works with toddlers, but my son loves using a squirt bottle and helping me clean.
+It’s one of the think outside-the-boxes winter activities.

 - Create foraged arrangements for neighbors and friends (another great outcome of a nature walk or scavenger hunt)!